Avatar photo

 On its surface, it seemed like Helen of Troy was making a lot of smart moves to keep investors happy.

-Under this restructuring plan, the company aims to reduce expenses by 35% in 2025… and increase profits by $75–$85 million by the end of 2027.
+The plan includes reducing expenses by 35% in 2025… and increasing profits by $75–$85 million by the end of 2027.

 The company also has a major buyback program underway.
 In the first quarter, it bought back $100 million worth of stock.

-For Q1, the company’s sales fell by 12%, and the earnings outlook was revised down significantly—from around $9 to $7.00–$7.50 for 2025.
+During the quarter, the company’s sales fell by 12%, and the earnings outlook was revised down significantly—from around $9 to $7.00–$7.50 for 2025.

 One of the biggest reasons for the poor results: Consumers are shifting towards cheaper alternatives, particularly in the health and beauty segment.
-It’s worth noting that Helen of Troy gets 40% of its revenue by selling to third-party retailers (Walmart, Amazon, and Target)… And these companies have their own, less expensive brands for many of the same products.
+It’s worth noting that Helen of Troy gets 40% of its revenue from selling to third-party retailers (Walmart, Amazon, and Target)… And these companies have their own, less expensive brands for many of the same products.

 The market’s reaction to the company’s earnings report was swift and brutal.
 The stock plummeted approximately 25% the next trading day.

 But it gets worse… As mentioned, the company bought back $100 million worth of stock in the quarter.
+Considering that lowering guidance almost always results in a stock selling off, management should have realized it was paying a premium for shares that would soon become much less expensive.
 Now, it only has around $20 million in cash on its balance sheet.

 The bottom line: The company’s fundamentals are deteriorating… And the buyback represented a major misallocation of capital by management.